Second Sino-Japanese War: United Kingdom

+Another phase was set up with lessons learned from the first.
+Commencing in February 1943 this time valid assistance was given to the Chinese 'Surprise Troops' in various actions against the Japanese.
+These involved ambushes, attacks on airfields, blockhouses, and supply depots.
+The unit operated successfully before withdrawal in November 1944.

-Commandos working with the Free Thai Movement also operated in China, mostly while on their way into Thailand.
+Commandos and members of SOE who had formed Force 136, worked with the Free Thai Movement who also operated in China, mostly while on their way into Thailand.

-After the Japanese blocked the Burma Road in April 1942, and before the Ledo Road was finished in early 1945, the majority of US and British supplies to the Chinese had to be delivered via airlift over the eastern end of the Himalayan Mountains known as the Hump.
+After the Japanese blocked the Burma Road in April 1942, and before the Ledo Road was finished in early 1945, the majority of US and British supplies to the Chinese had to be delivered via airlift over the eastern end of the Himalayas known as "The Hump".
 Flying over the Himalayas was extremely dangerous, but the airlift continued daily to August 1945, at great cost in men and aircraft.

-Involvement of French Indochina
+French Indochina

 The Chinese Kuomintang also supported the Vietnamese Việt Nam Quốc Dân Đảng (VNQDD) in its battle against French and Japanese imperialism.
 In Guangxi, Chinese military leaders were organizing Vietnamese nationalists against the Japanese.
 The VNQDD had been active in Guangxi and some of their members had joined the KMT army.
 Under the umbrella of KMT activities, a broad alliance of nationalists emerged.
 With Ho at the forefront, the Viet Nam Doc Lap Dong Minh Hoi (Vietnamese Independence League, usually known as the Viet Minh) was formed and based in the town of Jingxi.
 The pro-VNQDD nationalist Ho Ngoc Lam, a KMT army officer and former disciple of Phan Bội Châu, was named as the deputy of Phạm Văn Đồng, later to be Ho's Prime Minister.
 The front was later broadened and renamed the Viet Nam Giai Phong Dong Minh (Vietnam Liberation League).